 Impact.
-All egg products that contain egg yolk, where the fat soluble cholesterol and vitamin D are found, were updated to reflect the change in values.
+All egg products that contain egg yolk, where the fat soluble cholesterol and vitamin D are found, were updated in SR24 (2010) to reflect the change in values.
 NDL food specialists, who use whole eggs and other egg products as ingredients in formulations and recipes, will use these cholesterol and vitamin D values to calculate the composition of those food items.
-NDL plans to follow up on the sampling and analysis of whole eggs in one to two years to monitor levels of vitamin D in samples nationwide.